-Learning to code and landing your first job is a daunting task.
-And everyone who has tried it will tell you that, even though the technical side is hard, what’s really hard is keeping your motivation and focus strong, day after day, until you learn enough so that you can land your dreamed job.
-This process can take a year or more for most people.
+Learning to code then landing your first job is a daunting task.
+Everyone who has tried it will tell you, although the technical side is hard, what’s harder is keeping your motivation and focus strong, until you learn enough to land your dream job.
+This process can take a year or more.

-Having a good mentor in your life can make that process a lot easier.
+Having a good mentor in your life can make the process a lot easier.
 In fact, most people will tell you that you MUST have a mentor if you want to realize your full professional potential.
-However, our current expectations from mentorship are sometimes misguided, and they are preventing us from really taking advantage of this powerful idea.
+However, our current expectations from mentorship are sometimes misguided, and prevent us from taking advantage of this powerful idea.

-Instead, I want to suggest a new way of thinking about mentorship and how to find it in your life no matter where you are in the world.
+Instead, I want to suggest a new way to think about mentorship and how to find it in your life - no matter where in the world you are.

 But before we get into that, let’s talk about what’s wrong first…

-Instead of looking for one perfect mentor, let’s talk about the different ways a mentor can support you.
-Then let’s assign each one of those roles to a different persona, and let’s discuss how to find them.
-Once you look at each role independently, you will realize that finding them is way easier than what you thought.
+Instead of looking for one perfect mentor, let’s look at the different ways a mentor can support you.
+Then assign each one of those roles to a different persona, and figure out how to find them.
+Once you look at each role independently, you will realize that finding them is way easier than you thought.

 One of the hardest parts of becoming a successful developer is keeping your motivation strong.
 In fact, you will find days where all your effort will feel purposeless and you won’t be able to see the light at the end of the tunnel.